avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 #.
 Go to the NCBI website
    (`www.ncbi.nlm.nih.gov <http://www.ncbi.nlm.nih.gov>`_)
 #.
 Type the accession number in the search box on the top of
-   the NCBI homepage, after 'Search All Databases for', and press 'Search'.
+   the NCBI homepage, under 'Search All Databases for', and press 'Search'.
 This searches the NCBI sequence databases (nucleotide and protein sequence databases) for the accession number of interest.
 #.
 The results from your search will appear in a page saying how